FrancesCoronel/personal-website-v3/_pages/awards.md

 ---
 title: "Awards 🏆"
 permalink: /awards/
 excerpt: "Your mind is your weapon.
-Load your weapon. -Immortal Technique"
+Load your weapon. - Immortal Technique"
 ---

 ## Below is an <a href="http://airtable.com" title="Airtable" target="_blank">Airtable</a> with a snapshot of all the awards or recognitions I've received (and can actually recall of).